Andrei-Cervantes/Andrei-Cervantes/README.md

 I am currently a fresh graduate of computer engineering from our sinta, Polytechnic University of the Philippines.
 Seeing great ideas and concepts come alive and turn into reality is what I love most about programming.

 - 🌱 I’m currently learning Java, JavaScript, and other frameworks making my way to full-stack web development.
 - ⚡ Fun fact: I have an identical twin.
-I also love playing volleyball!
+I also love playing volleyball, and video games!

 <h3 align="left">Languages and Tools:</h3>